Winter's Bone: Critical response

-On Rotten Tomatoes the film holds an approval rating of 94% based on 178 reviews, with an average rating of 8.3/10.
-The website's critics consensus states: "Bleak, haunting, and yet still somehow hopeful, Winter's Bone is writer-director Debra Granik's best work yet — and it boasts an incredible, starmaking performance from Jennifer Lawrence."
-Metacritic assigned the film a weighted average score of 90 out of 100 based on 38 critics, indicating "universal acclaim".
+Metacritic, which uses a weighted average, assigned the film a score of 90 out of 100, based on 38 critics, indicating "universal acclaim".

 Roger Ebert gave the film 4 out of 4 stars, praising Lawrence's steely "hope and courage" that remains optimistic despite her tribulations, and calling attention to Granik's direction that avoids passing moral judgment on the characters or descending into stereotypes.
 Reviewer Peter Travers found the film "unforgettable," writing in Rolling Stone, "Granik handles this volatile, borderline horrific material with unblinking ferocity and feeling....
 In Lawrence, Granik has found just the right young actress to inhabit Ree.
 Her performance is more than acting, it's a gathering storm."
 Critic James Berardinelli said that "Winter's Bone is a welcome reminder that thrillers don't have to be loud and boisterous to grab the attention and keep it captive."
 David Edelstein wrote in New York magazine, "For all the horror, it's the drive toward life, not the decay, that lingers in the mind.
 As a modern heroine, Ree Dolly has no peer, and Winter's Bone is the year's most stirring film."
 New Yorker critic David Denby called Winter's Bone "one of the great feminist works in film".